-Welcome to THE STRING EXPERTS section, where we will have some of the members of our Artist Family field questions regarding gear, recording, performing and more.
+Welcome to THE STRING EXPERTS section, where we will field your questions regarding gear, recording, performing and more.
 Stay tuned!

 WHAT IS THE DIFFERENCE BETWEEN STRING TENSION AND STIFFNESS?